Bhawana783/Ecommerce_Follow_Along/README.md

 Implemented a function to fetch filtered products from the backend.
 Passed the data to the Product Card component to display it dynamically.

+## Ecommerce Follow-Along - Milestone 13 🚀
+## Milestone 13: Implementing Product Editing Functionality
+## Overview
+In this milestone, we implemented the ability to edit existing products.
+This includes:
+ Creating an API endpoint to update product details in MongoDB.
+ Adding an Edit button to each product in the frontend.
+ Autofilling the edit form with the product’s existing details.
+ Updating the database when the user modifies and submits the form.